jennanowland/Data400_Final/README.md

 * Google Trends Index – Relative search interest for Coca-Cola, Pepsi, Coke, and PepsiCo.

 * Frequency – Graphing the difference in relative search interest between Coca-Cola and Pepsi via how often they are searched.

+## Models: ##

+**Sales**

+---

+**Stocks**

+Our analysis used descriptive and inferential statistical methods to explore stock behavior for Coca-Cola and Pepsi.
+We computed monthly log returns to analyze relative changes over time and examined how closely the two stocks moved together using a 6-month rolling correlation.
+To describe return behavior in more detail, we calculated summary statistics such as mean, standard deviation, skewness, and kurtosis.
+We also explored the correlation between the two brands by comparing monthly percentage changes in their stock prices.

+One key feature of our analysis was the use of seasonal event windows to assess performance around key marketing moments.
+We grouped and averaged Coca-Cola’s log returns during the holiday season (November, December, January) and Pepsi’s returns during February to capture the Super Bowl effect.
+To account for the fact that January belongs to the previous year’s holiday campaign, we adjusted the calendar year accordingly.
+By combining these returns into a single visual, we were able to directly compare the average impact of seasonal marketing campaigns on each company's stock performance across multiple years.

+---

+**Consumer engagement**

+---

 ## Graphs: ##
 ![revenue](https://github.com/user-attachments/assets/202ee4d0-de62-406b-aefa-f8676b4c5930)